cmsteffen-code/PyKBLib/docs/tuts/tuts/team_member_management.md

 TEAM.change_member_role("pykblib", "reader")
 ```

+Should the function fail, a `TeamException` will be raised.

-The function will return `True` if the role is successfully changed, or `False` if the role change is a failure. *Note: Only team owners can add new team owners.*
+*Note: Only team owners can add new team owners.*

 Purging Deleted and Reset Members
 ---------------------------------
-If a team member deletes or resets their account without leaving a team, their username will be added to the `Team.deleted` or `Team.reset` lists, respectively.
+If a team member deletes or resets their account without leaving a team, their username will be added to the `Team.deleted` or `Team.reset` sets, respectively.
+(This change will be reflected the next time you run the `Team.update` function.)
 The `Team.purge_deleted` and `Team.purge_reset` functions were created in order to purge these users quickly.
 Usage is simple:

 ```
 # Purge all deleted users from a team.